penske-media-corp/pmc-larva/packages/larva/README.md

 First we will initialize an npm package, install Larva, and run the init command to scaffold our directory structure:

+_// TODO: the `npx` workflow needs to be tested once this is released on npm._

 ```
 # Create an npm package
 $ npm init